archondigital/archondigital.github.io/_posts/2008-10-15-the-top-100-things-id-do-if-i-ever-became-an-evil-overlord.md

 ---
+published: true
-title: "The Top 100 Things I'd Do If I Ever Became An Evil Overlord"
+post_title: "The Top 100 Things I'd Do If I Ever Became An Evil Overlord"
 author: Jon Cuevas
 excerpt: Being an Evil Overlord comes at a high price and boy do these bastards love checklists hence the list.
 layout: post